-Being afflicted by any skin or hair condition can be utterly distressing for anyone.
+Living with a skin or hair condition can be utterly distressing for anyone.
 I mean, who would like to see their scalp flaking and constantly feeling itchy?
-And if that wasn’t enough, you also feel conscious and embarrassed about the way it looks.
-Well, if it’s dandruff that you have, then you can rest easy as it’s not a serious medical condition and can be treated fairly easily.
-However, psoriasis is a more serious chronic condition that can be quite hard to deal with and does not currently have a cure.
-Since these two conditions have quite similar symptoms, it’s important that you distinguish between the two to get the correct treatment.
-Read on to know all about Psoriasis Vs Dandruff and find out which of these do you have.
+If that wasn’t enough, you also feel conscious and embarrassed about the way it looks. psoriasis and dandruff are similar conditions, Well, if it’s dandruff that you have, then you can rest easy as it’s not a serious medical condition and can be treated fairly easily.
+However, psoriasis is a more serious chronic condition that can be quite hard to deal with and can be challenging to cure.
+Since these two conditions have quite similar symptoms, you must distinguish between the two to get the correct treatment.
+Read on to know all about Dandruff vs psoriasis and find out which of these do you have.

 How To Know For Sure If You Have Dandruff Or Psoriasis

-If you have the urge to run to the nearest dermatologist at the slightest sign of a flaky scalp, then I need to stop you right in your tracks.
+Dandruff or psoriasis in the hair doesn’t mean to run to the nearest dermatologist at the slightest sign of a flaky scalp, then I need to stop you right in your tracks.
 There is no need to fret just yet!
-What you do need to do is closely inspect your symptoms to know for sure if you have dandruff or psoriasis.
+What you need to do is closely inspect your symptoms to know for sure if you have bad dandruff or psoriasis.

 - Dry patches on your scalp